JamesCC/VMXProxyPy/docs/install_linux.md

     sudo systemctl enable VMXProxy-sim.service
     sudo systemctl start VMXProxy-sim.service

+If you need to uninstall you'll need to supply the SN_SUFFIX to remove the second one:

+    sudo make uninstall
+    sudo make uninstall SN_SUFFIX=-sim

 ### Upgrading

-The Android App manages most of the complex functionality, and so VMXProxy is fairly stable.
-There has been no need to upgrade in last 4 years.
-In 2018 Python 3 support was added, and GUI to aid configuration for windows users, but otherwise changes are to the documentation and install scripts keeping them up-to-date.

-That said, the following steps will upgrade your installation in place.
+The following steps will upgrade your installation in place.

 But first check to see if you need to upgrade.

-    cd $HOME/vmxproxypy
+    cd $HOME/VMXProxyPy
+    git remote update
     git status

+git status will report any changes you have made to the installation, and whether you are up to date with origin/master.
+If you are up to date then you don't need to do anything.

-git status will report any changes you have made to the installation.
-This is likely to be only passcodes.txt, and maybe simrc.txt.
-Copy those files so you can restore the file(s) after the upgrade.
+You may have changed files.
+This is likely to be passcodes.txt, and maybe simrc.txt.
+If updating copy those files so you can restore them after the upgrade.

     cp passcodes.txt $HOME

 Stop the service if it is running, and uninstall it.

-    make uninstall
+    sudo make uninstall

-The following will revert any changes in the vmxproxypy directory (and any subdirectories), and pull in the latest vmxproxy.
+The following will revert any changes in the VMXProxyPy directory (and any subdirectories), and pull in the latest VMXProxy.

     git reset --hard
     git pull